ryan-ccccc/ryan-c/ArduinoProject.md

 I realized that Serial Monitor was already using the Arduino's serial port.
 The webpage was trying to access the same port at the same time.

-I fixed it by closing Serial Monitor before pressing **Connect Arduino**.
+I fixed it by closing Serial Monitor before pressing Connect Arduino.

 My testing process became: